 “Yes!
 Do it!”

-Nemo thrust his hand in the bush and squealed as thorns ripped deep, agonizing streaks in his forearm.
+Nemo thrust his hand into the bush and squealed as thorns ripped agonizing streaks in his forearm.
 He tore out the centipede-ball and dropped it.

 “Hey!
 Take it easy!
 Don’t cry!”
 The arm pried a centipede from the ball.
 “Eat this.
 You’ll love it.”
 The hand’s mouth nibbled the bug like a parent urging a child to eat off a spoon.
 Nemo wiped his tears and rubbed his tender wounds.
 “Come on!”
 Nemo finally brought the centipede to his mouth.
 “My immortality is yours,” said the hand, “but your humanity is mine!”

 Nemo bit off the centipede’s head.
 It was so bitter his face twisted, but he made himself chew.
 By the end, he was sobbing—but when he swallowed the last inch, his expression evaporated and his eyes unfocused.

 The arm giggled and looked at the sun to transmit the image of their success.
 “The centipede is linking your mind to my planet.
 As I speak, your biology is warped into my brand of undying flesh.”

 Nemo said nothing.

 “Now I’m loading a pilot into your skull.”
 The arm’s eye watched Nemo’s mouth curl up at the corners.
 “Are you there, compatriot?
 Is our mission accomplished?”